adrisec/staff-tester/README.md

 # Configuration parameters

-To configure the target list add all the target mails (one per line)
+To configure the target list add all the target emails (one per line)
 You can use # to add one-line comment

 ## How to create the email template?
-To create a new template, please use HTML format.
-You have one example template into template directory.
+To create a new template, use HTML format.
+You have one example template in templates directory.
 To manage email design, use html tags.
 To add images, add them directly from internet (otherwise they are not going to be shown at the received email).
-If you want to add any attachment to simulate an attack by an infected file.
-You can also change the showing name of the attachment in the main panel.
+If you want to add any attachment to simulate an attack by an infected file, you can also change the name shown in the attachment in the main panel.

-### Customizing mails
+### Customizing emails
-To create a customized mail, you can use the new feature added.
-Now you can create customized mails for each target in the list by adding specific parameters as name or surname or any link (maybe to a PHP file hosted to know wich ones has clicked on it?)
+To create a customized email, you can use the customizing feature.
+You can create customized emails for each target in the list by adding specific parameters as name or surname or any link (maybe to a PHP file hosted to know which ones has clicked on it?)

 You can specify on the HTML template parameters by introducing them between brackets as at this example:
 ```html